 NASA's long-range plans for space transportation technology development focus on a cheap little engine to orbit small payloads, air-augmented rockets to power reusable launch vehicles, and a variety of exotic techniques that would harness the sun's power to drive space launch upper stages.
 Garry Lyles, advanced space transportation program manager, told The DAILY Friday in an interview from Marshall Space Flight Center that the plans - in the works since last winter - are complete and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA's post-RLV plan targets low-cost engine, air boost, solar".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA's post-RLV plan targets low-cost engine, air boost, solar".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.